 Listen and repeat.
 Imitate the pronunciation of the native speaker, and do it again and again for each word, phrase, or sentence.

-When you pronounce sounds that are not in your native language, you’re engaging other muscles than you’re used to.
+When you pronounce sounds that are not in your native language, you’re engaging other muscles.
 It takes time to learn how to use those.

 The fun is just beginning.
-A good image for learning a language is the inverted pyramid.
-You keep building on what you know, and with it your knowledge expands.
+An excellent image for learning a language is the inverted pyramid.
+You keep building on what you know, and with it, your knowledge expands.